Product

 Investor Perspective

 SPVs often include preferential terms for a VC’s own backers.
-For instance, in the recent Anthropic round, fund LPs were expected to benefit from reduced or waived fees, making the investment more appealing to existing LPs.
+For instance, fund LPs benefit from reduced or waived fees, making the investment more appealing to them.

 Complexity of these Deals